refik-karic/ZSharp-Renderer/README.md

 # ZSharp-Renderer
-An old school Win32 3D software renderer implemented as part of a learning experience in computer graphics.
+An old school Win32 3D software rendered game engine.

 This contains the Windows implementation.
-Most of the interesting code is in the ZSharp submodule. https://github.com/refik-karic/ZSharp.git
+The majority of the code is in the ZSharp submodule. https://github.com/refik-karic/ZSharp.git

 ## In Action